kyma-project/kyma/docs/kyma/12-02-create-namespace.md

 Almost all operations in these guide are performed using Namespace-scoped resources, so let's start by creating a Namespace called `orders-service`.

+## Related Kyma components

+This and all other guides demonstrate steps you can perform both from kubectl and UI.
+Read about the [Console](/components/console) through which you can visually and [securely](/components/security/) administer Kyma functionalities and manage the basic Kubernetes resources.

 ## Steps

 Follow these steps: